marshatiisa/earthquake-visualizer/README.md

    python app.py
    ```

-2. Open your web browser and go to `http://localhost:5000` to see the Earthquake Visualizer in action.
+2. Click play button on your IDE TO open your web browser and see the Earthquake Visualizer in action.
+Change dates to see seismic activity throughout the world.

 ## Data Source

 This project fetches earthquake data from a public API.
-The specific data source is [USGS Earthquake Hazards Program](https://earthquake.usgs.gov/), and we are using their data to display earthquakes on the map.
+The specific data source is (https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_month.csv), and we are using their data to display earthquakes on the map.